SPECIAL EDUCATIONAL NEEDS

 Leader of Learning: Mrs L Aguilar

 Orleans Primary School is fully committed to meeting the needs of all the children who live in our local area.
 We are proud to be an inclusive and nurturing school that is fully prepared to offer the highest quality provision for all.
 This includes those children who have an Educational Health Care Plan.
-We currently have 8 pupils in the main school (including nursery) with an EHC plan.
-This represents 1.5% of our pupils’ population – which is below the national average.
-We feel that it is beneficial for children grow up understanding that they are not all the same and learn to respect difference and diversity.
+We currently have 9 pupils in the main school (including nursery) with an EHC plan.
+This represents 1.9% of our pupils’ population – which is below the national average.
+We feel that it is beneficial for children to grow up understanding that we are not all the same and learn to respect difference and diversity.

-We also have 33 children on our SEN Register.
-Those on the register are supported by having a termly individual education plan (IEP) that contains targets for improvement and the strategies that will be put in place to achieve these targets.
-The Register is updated on a half-termly basis.
-Support strategies are put in place to help them make progress and if necessary removed from the SEN register and will be monitored by the SENCO and the Inclusion Manager.
+We also have 37 children on our Special Educational Needs Register, which represents 8% of our pupils' population.
+Those on the register are supported by having a termly Individual Education Plan (IEP) that contains targets for improvement and the strategies that will be put in place to achieve these targets (including interventions).
+The register is updated regularly by the SENCO.
+Support strategies are put in place to help children make progress and if necessary children are removed from the register and continued to be monitored by the SENCO and the Inclusion Manager.

-The school’s governing body is committed to an inclusive admissions policy.
-We are also sometimes sympathetic to requests to admit SEN pupils with an EHCplan.
+The school’s Governing Body is committed to an inclusive Admissions Policy.
+We are also sympathetic to requests to admit SEN pupils with an EHC plan.
 We are, however, mindful of the capacity within the school to meet the needs of a very large number of pupils with complex needs.
-The financial costs and management time costs incurred result in us having to judge whether the admission of another pupil with complex SEN is compatible with the provision of efficient education for other pupils.
+The financial costs and management time costs incurred result in us having to judge whether the admission of another pupil with complex Special Educational Needs is compatible with the provision of efficient education for other pupils.
 Admission requests are therefore considered on an individual basis.

-We have high expectations for all our pupils, including those with SEN. We expect them to succeed and look to overcome any barriers they may be experiencing which are hindering their academic or social progress.
-These pupils are treated like everyone else.
-Many receive additional support, but we are always careful about the possibility of stigmatisation, or a pupil missing out on a much loved subject, like PE.
+We have high expectations for all our pupils, including those with Special Educational Needs.
+We expect them to succeed and look to overcome any barriers they may be experiencing which are hindering their academic or social progress.
+Some children receive additional support in and outside the classroom, but we are always careful about the possibility of stigmatisation, or a pupil missing out on a much loved subject, like PE.

 The SEN local offer page can be found here with further details below: www.kr.afcinfo.org.uk